 Being an animal totem that can fly albeit in short bursts and not too high, the pheasant is a representation of our innermost thoughts and aspirations that allows us to reach for higher states of consciousness.
 Having these remarkable birds as an animal totem gives you the ability to be excellently creative and to attract love into your life much as the male pheasant does.
 It brings in high levels of libido that captivate the attention of those you desire to partner with, even many at a time if you wish.

 While female pheasants may not be as attractive as males, they hold the gift of reproduction and are almost always welcoming towards their potential partner’s efforts, providing the necessary balance to allow life to continue.
 The males on the other hand are flashy creatures that live on flaunting themselves to their chosen mates that can often go up to at least three at a time.
 The figure of a pheasant totem reminds us about the endless beauty and creativity of nature, if only we would take the time to step back and give it a thoughtful and thorough look.

-Also, the flamboyance that the male pheasant typically displays is seen as a spiritual representation of attraction, sexuality, and deep passion, even utilizing their extremely active sexuality to win over everyone’s hearts and minds and to get each of their whims and desires.
+Also, the flamboyance that the male pheasant typically displays is seen as a spiritual representation of attraction, sexuality (for sexual symbolism check also the Mermaid symbolism), and deep passion, even utilizing their extremely active sexuality to win over everyone’s hearts and minds and to get each of their whims and desires.